nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --discovery.client.refresh_interval duration     Interval at which the client synchronizes with the Discovery Server; refreshing Verifiable Presentations of local DIDs and loading changes, updating the local copy.
 It only will actually refresh registrations of local DIDs that about to expire (less than 1/4th of their lifetime left).
 Specified as Golang duration (e.g. 1m, 1h30m). (default 10m0s)
       --discovery.definitions.directory string         Directory to load Discovery Service Definitions from.
 If not set, the discovery service will be disabled.
 If the directory contains JSON files that can't be parsed as service definition, the node will fail to start.
       --discovery.server.ids strings                   IDs of the Discovery Service for which to act as server.
 If an ID does not map to a loaded service definition, the node will fail to start.
-      --events.nats.hostname string                    Hostname for the NATS server (default "0.0.0.0") --events.nats.port int                           Port where the NATS server listens on (default 4222) --events.nats.storagedir string                  Directory where file-backed streams are stored in the NATS server --events.nats.timeout int                        Timeout for NATS server operations (default 30) --goldenhammer.enabled                           Whether to enable automatically fixing DID documents with the required endpoints. (default true)
+      --events.nats.hostname string                    Only used by did:nuts/gRPC.
+Hostname for the NATS server (default "0.0.0.0")
+      --events.nats.port int                           Only used by did:nuts/gRPC.
+Port where the NATS server listens on (default 4222)
+      --events.nats.storagedir string                  Only used by did:nuts/gRPC.
+Directory where file-backed streams are stored in the NATS server
-      --goldenhammer.interval duration                 The interval in which to check for DID documents to fix. (default 10m0s)
+      --events.nats.timeout int                        Only used by did:nuts/gRPC.
+Timeout for NATS server operations (default 30)
       --http.internal.address string                   Address and port the server will be listening to for internal-facing endpoints. (default "localhost:8081")
       --http.internal.auth.audience string             Expected audience for JWT tokens (default: hostname) --http.internal.auth.authorizedkeyspath string   Path to an authorized_keys file for trusted JWT signers